GCCA Sprouts Summer Art Program, FUN! FUN! FUN!

-SPROUTS, the Greene County Council on the Arts summer arts program, offers six week-long art workshops featuring Art & Music and Theater & Dance in six locations throughout Greene County.
+SPROUTS, the Greene County Council on the Arts summer arts program, offers six week-long art workshops featuring Art & Music and Theater & Dance in six locations throughout Greene County every summer.
 Best of all and thanks to corporate, municipal and private donations the Sprouts Program is free for children ages 3 to 7 who live in Greene County!
 GCCA thanks the program Co-Directors for this popular program!
-Ruth Leonard, Lex Grey and Tara Van Roy-all three have years of experience as teachers, artists and working professionals.
-Thank you for a wonderful 30th season, Ruth, Lex and Tara, see you in summer 2017!
+Ruth Leonard, Erika Russo and Tara Van Roy-all three have years of experience as teachers, artists and working professionals.

 Please consider a donation, it will go directly towards the Sprouts Program!
 Thank you.